singerGUO/singerGUO/README.md

 <h3>✨ &nbsp;Highlights</h3>

 * Developed and implemented an data driven energy-saving algorithm for Air Handler Units in over 50 large data centers, resulting in significant cost savings.
-For instance, Lang Fang Cloud Base saw a decrease in PUE from 1.42 to 1.25, resulting in yearly savings of $3.45 million
+For instance, A100 datacenter clusters(UAE) saw a decrease in PUE from 1.42 to 1.25, resulting in yearly savings of $3.45 million

 * Designed and developed a microservice for Huya Limited (Nasdaq: huya)to efficiently handle high volume and high concurrency during time restricted flash sale events on the live streaming platform during S10 in League of Legend